betagouv/chatwoot-buildpack/README.md

 STORAGE_REGION=
 STORAGE_SECRET_ACCESS_KEY=

-# ENV var fr :
+## ENV var fr :
 DEFAULT_LOCALE='fr'

-# Env var extra :
+## Env var extra :
 ENABLE_ACCOUNT_SIGNUP=false
 FRONTEND_URL=url_du_site

+# Send and receive emails

-# To receive email :
+## To receive email :
-in the interface of a mailbox :
+When you create a mailbox then you should go to the interface of a mailbox :
-`/app/accounts/1/settings/inboxes/1` define IMAP
+`/app/accounts/1/settings/inboxes/1` and define IMAP

-# To send email :
+## To send email :
 Define default SMTP server via env var :
 SMTP_ADDRESS=
 SMTP_PASSWORD=